-This elective course is designed for students who want to enhance all components of fitness.
-Activities may include, but are not limited to: step aerobics, walking, kickboxing, yoga, pilates and more.
+This elective course is designed for students who are interested in enhancing their coordination, agility, movement skills, and overall fitness levels.
+This course will emphasize on the five components of fitness: flexibility, aerobic fitness, muscular strength, muscular endurance, and body composition.
+Activities may include, but are not limited to: taebo, cardio-kickboxing, yoga, pilates, resistance bands, kettle bells, circuit training, Zumba, P90x, and more.
 This course may be taken more than once.